STLab-UniFI/JSS-2023-architectural-IoC-testing-rep-pkg/README.md

 1. Clone the repository
    - `git clone git@github.com:STLab-UniFI/JSS-2023-architectural-IoC-testing-rep-pkg.git`
-2. Choose a _Flight Manager_ version from those available in the `flightmanager-versions` folder
+2. Choose a _Flight Manager_ version from those available in the `flightmanager-versions` folder and open it with an IDE of your choice
+3. Update the project with Maven
+4. Run the class `/src/e2e/java/it/unifi/dinfo/stlab/flightmanager/util/H2Manager.java` with the command line argument `start` to setup the H2 in-memory DB automatically
+5. Exec the test suites at the path  `/src/e2e/java`

+### Troubleshooting

+Although once built through Maven everything should configure automatically, sometimes Selenium WebDriver might encounter issues related to browser drivers.
+It is recommended to resolve them by following the guide at this [link](https://www.selenium.dev/documentation/webdriver/drivers/)

+## Repository Structure
+This is the root directory of the repository.
+The directory is structured as follows:

+    JSS-2023-architectural-IoC-testing-rep-pkg
+     .
+     |
+     |--- documentation/                    Further structured documentation of the replication package content
+     |
+     |--- flightmanager-versions/           Flight Manager versions
+            |
+            |--- original-version/          Flight Manager Version with no injected faults
+            |
+            |--- faulty-version-01/         Flight Manager Version with Fault #1 injected
+            |
+            |--- ...
+            |
+            |--- faulty-version-32/         Flight Manager Version with Fault #32 injected